 (Photo by Daniel Hess)

-Next month, Technical.ly Baltimore is hosting the second annual NET/WORK, a technology jobs fair where organizations can show off their company culture and attendees can show off their personality.
+In February, Technical.ly Baltimore will host its second NET/WORK, a technology jobs fair where organizations can show off their company culture and attendees can show off their personality.

 Attend if you are:

-- Looking for full-time work with a company that fits your skills and personality.
+- Looking for full-time work with company that fits your skills and personality.

 - Seeking opportunities in technical careers, including front-end design, back-end development (PHP and Django), object-oriented programming (including Python, Java and other mobile and database development), software and other engineering disciplines, UX, UI, product and project management.